 NOTE: Extensive usage of QoS Monitoring has significant impact on load and signalling.

-A consumer of UPF event exposure such as NWDAF can subscribe to User Data Usage events directly to UPF or via SMF, and UPF sends the event notifications directly to this consumer.
+A consumer of UPF event exposure such as NWDAF may subscribe to User Data Usage events directly to UPF or via SMF, and UPF sends the event notifications directly to this consumer.
 For this event, the interaction between SMF and UPF is over SBI.
 For User Data Usage events, the subscription request may target specific service data flows (e.g. a specific application traffic) by including a traffic description (e.g. an Application Id).
 Else, the scope of the subscription is all the traffic in the PDU Session.
 The subscription request may indicate certain granularity for the information e.g. how many differentiated measurements are requested.